-Jamex, a crude oil marketing company, and its guarantor affiliates are not investment-grade entities, and we cannot be sure that we will be able to collect any or all of the amounts owed under the Secured Promissory Note.
-We have no control over Jamex's business or operations, and we have no control over whether Jamex repays us with profits from its business or from amounts held in the controlled account.
-We also have no control over the investment strategy of the controlled account, and such amounts may be subject to market and other risks.
-If we are unable to collect the amounts owed under the Secured Promissory Note, that inability could have a material and adverse effect on our cash flows, liquidity and results of operations.
+Mr. Ballengee is an individual with various business investments and other personal assets; however, we cannot be sure that we will be able to collect any or all of the amounts owed under the New Promissory Note.
+We have no control over Mr. Ballengee or his various investments and assets.
+If we are unable to collect the amounts owed under the New Promissory Note, it could have a material and adverse effect on our cash flows, liquidity and results of operations.